jessepav/libgdx-wiki-old/Spritebatch,-Textureregions,-and-Sprites.md

-This page gives a brief overview of how images are drawn using OpenGL and how libgdx simplifies and optimizes the task through the `SpriteBatch` class.
+This page gives a brief overview of how images are drawn using OpenGL and how libGDX simplifies and optimizes the task through the `SpriteBatch` class.

 ## Drawing images ##